n1smm/ascom_challenge/README.md

 # Ascom challenge
 # 🏥 Scuola42 Frontend Engineer Test – Patient Manager

 This is a React-based frontend application to manage and display patient data from a remote API.
-The application interacts with a secured REST API, supporting full CRUD functionality for patient entities and their parameters.

 ---